ManimCommunity/manim/docs/source/guides/cameras.rst

     Group(Square().shift(LEFT), Circle().shift(RIGHT)).get_image().save("objects.png")
     image = square.get_image(camera=self.camera)

-The optional camera selects the view, not the scene contents: only the supplied mobject and its family are drawn.
-Without it, a default camera is used.
+The ``camera`` parameter allows for a different camera to be used to generate the image.
+Without it, the scene's default camera is used.

 These standalone helpers are Cairo-specific; use ``scene.get_image()`` for an OpenGL scene, including its meshes.

 Three-dimensional and nested views
 ----------------------------------